 These awards are intended for a broad range of individuals who work on the conservation and historic preservation of works of art, manuscripts, or cultural properties (including architecture, engineering, planning and design, urban design, or landscape architecture), and those who work in the area of cultural policy.
 Applicants are encouraged to submit materials that best express the quality of what they do and how they think.

-Jurors review a wide range of materials in this category and should be able to clearly understand not only the candidate’s background but the candidate’s philosophical approach to his or her work, as well as the professional trajectory he or she is pursuing.
+Jurors review a wide range of materials in this category and should be able to clearly understand not only the candidate’s background but the candidate’s philosophical approach to their work, as well as the professional trajectory he or she is pursuing.

 Included in literature are: fiction, literary nonfiction, and poetry.

 Full-term and half-term Rome Prize Fellowships are available in literature.
 Applicants must demonstrate professional commitment and be currently engaged in work in the discipline.

-Applicants for full term Rome Prize fellowships in music composition must demonstrate professional commitment and be currently engaged in work in the discipline.
+Applicants for full-term Rome Prize Fellowships in music composition must demonstrate professional commitment and be currently engaged in the discipline.

 Included in visual arts are: painting, sculpture, drawing, photography, film and video, installation, new media, digital arts, and other visual arts–related fields.

 Full-term and half-term Rome Prize Fellowships are available in visual arts.
 Applicants must demonstrate at least three years of professional commitment and currently be engaged in the discipline.
 Applicants working in art and technology are also encouraged to apply.

 Through the sixth century.